 In different scientific arenas the bees are being trained to detect:

 - Early detection of diseases such as dementia or TB

-- Determining counterfeit products or substances
+- Determining counterfeit products

 - Spoiled food sources